UTILITY WAREHOUSE

 Business Opportunity Analysis

-Post-discovery, we as a squad understood the problem space well.
-We knew we had to bring a fully considered billing experience into the app — by doing so, we could better contain the 66% of customers already checking their bills there, deflecting around 5% of all support contact.
+We knew we had to bring a fully considered billing experience into the app — by doing so, we could better contain the 66% of customers already checking their bills there, deflecting around

 To guide our solutions, I worked with product to define five design principles: